lorin/resilience-engineering/graceful-extensibility.md

 # Theorems of graceful extensibility

+Source: [The theory of graceful extensibility: basic rules that govern adaptive systems]

 ## Managing risk of saturation
 ### Adaptive capacity is finite / boundaries are universal
 The location of boundaries to the ability to meet demands is uncertain.